The cost of living in Spain is generally lower compared to the USA

 Cajasur mortgages

 Cajasur serves non-residents interested in purchasing properties in the Costa del Sol and Andalusia.
-With Cajasur, you can borrow amounts ranging from 80,000 to 1,000,000 EUR, with a starting interest rate of 2%.
+With Cajasur, you can borrow amounts ranging from 80,000 to 1,000,000 EUR at a competitive lowest rate of 5.77% in the Spanish market.

 What are the mortgage rates in Spain in 2023?